abbyPitcairn/llmenergy/README.md

 ## AI Usage

-Anthropic's Sonnet 4.6 model, also known as Claude.ai, was used in the production of this code.
+Anthropic's Sonnet 4.6 model, also known as Claude.ai, as well as OpenAI's free online version of ChatGPT were both used in the production of this code.
+ChatGPT, as mentioned in the dataset section, was also used in the creation of the dataset.

 ## Authors